DigitalSocrates/Experiments_in_DataScience/Readme.md

   Clustering techniques are a fundamental component of unsupervised learning.
 We're in the process of experimenting with various clustering algorithms to uncover insights hidden within complex datasets.

 1. Data Quality:
   Ensuring the quality and integrity of data is paramount in data science.
-You can refer to our article on LinkedIn, Data Quality and Data Analysis, for insights into our approaches to data quality assessment and improvement.
+You can refer to our article on LinkedIn, Data Quality and Data Analysis https://www.linkedin.com/posts/gshmigol_dataquality-dataanalysis-dataintegrity-activity-7108126418655485953-o58b, for insights into our approaches to data quality assessment and improvement.

 1. Web Scraping:
    Web scraping is a crucial skill in data acquisition.
 We're actively developing and sharing techniques for extracting valuable information from the web.